appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-02-27-steps-to-cutomize-prebuilt-mapping.md

 later use similarly. `Comments field` is providing comments specific to this attribute mapping that might be required later.
 The `Output Encoded` checkbox is for ensuring that the generated data is kept intact irrespective of the XML standardisation.

+## Respect Hierarchical Rendering on Mapping state

+On disabling the mapping of the parent node, it disables all the child node such that when the XML is rendered, only the enabled node will be rendered in the XML.
+This feature will help the user to implement the hierarchical rendering feature in the APPSeCONNECT Portal.

+**Prerequisites**

+Mapping should be done in the parent node for accessing the Enable/Disable feature.

+**Steps to implement hierarchical rendering on mapping**

+1. Login the APPSeCONNECT Portal.
+2. Navigate to the touchpoints area after [creating a connection](/getting-started/#creating-connection--executing-the-touchpoint)
+3. Choose any touchpoint and click on the Transform button.
+4. On `expanding the schema object`, all the `complex objects and the complex objects collection` are displayed.
+5. On Hovering over the complex object collections and the complex objects, the three horizontal dots appear.
+6. Click on the `OPEN` button for mapping the node.
+Click `SUBMIT` button for saving the mapping.
+6. Hover the icon over the mapped complex object/complex object collection.
+The Disable option will appear.
+7. Click the Disable option, the complex object/complex object collection and its child, sub-child, all the nodes get disabled, present under it.
+8. Now, if a child node is enabled from the list of disabled nodes, the child gets enabled, also its immediate parent gets enabled.

+Now if the immediate parent is also associated with a parent (a complex object/complex object collection), it also gets enabled, rest all other child nodes on that tree, remains disabled.

+**Protip:** The Disabled node turns grey on disabling.
+{: .notice--info}

 ## Examples of Attribute Mapping